 Towns, villages and mountains in Cevennes National Park

-The Gorges du Tarn are to the north-east of the Cevennes National Park and one of our favourite places in France.
+The Gorges du Tarn are to the north-west of the Cevennes National Park and one of our favourite places in France.
 Another particular scenic highlight is the rock formations at the Chaos de Nimes-le-Vieux (follow the road south of Florac towards Meyrueis via the Col du Perjuret).

+There are several small villages to discover as you explore the Cevennes, including La-Garde-Guerin, a fortified village and Le Pont-de-Montvert also a very attractive small village.
 Towards the north of the Parc you can visit Mende, an attractive town in the Lot Valley, before setting south to explore the interior wilderness around Mont Lozere.
-You can get within a couple of kilometres of the summit of Mont Lozère by car, via Le Bleymard.
+From here you can follow the road south to Florac and Mont Aigoual.

-From here you can follow the road south to Florac and Mont Aigoual - the summit of Mont Aigoual can be reached by car, and has views that extend for further than you can imagine on a clear day.
+You can get within a couple of kilometres of the summit of Mont Lozère by car via Le Bleymard and the summit of Mont Aigoual can also be reached by car and has views that extend for further than you can imagine on a clear day.

 Exploring on foot

 The best way to explore the Cevennes is on foot.
 If you are an experienced hiker there are several major walking routes - including the GR67 130 kilometre "Tour of the Cevennes".
 If you are less experienced there are lots of shorter walks that are less demanding - ask in the visitor centre at Florac for details of the most popular routes.

 The best known route in the Cevennes National Park is the one that was followed by Robert Louis Stevenson in his 'Travels with a Donkey', a marked trail that forms part of the GR70.
 If you are following this trail you can even hire a donkey to take along with you!